PasaLab/marlin/README.md

 As Marlin is built on top of Spark, you need to get the Spark installed first.
 If you are not clear how to setup Spark, please refer to the guidelines [here](http://spark.apache.org/docs/latest/).
 Currently, Marlin is developed on the APIs of Spark 1.4.0 version.

 ##Compile Marlin
-We have offered a default `build.sbt` file, make sure you have installed [sbt](http://www.scala-sbt.org/), and you can just type `sbt package`	to get a package, or type `sbt assembly` to get a assembly jar.
+We use Maven to build our project currently, you can just type `mvn package -DskipTests` to get the jar package.
+Moreover, you can assign profile e.g. `spark-1.3`, `spark-1.2`, `hadoop-2.4`,  to build Marlin according to your environment.

 As the API changes in Breeze, we have specially created a new branch named spark-1.0.x which means it is compatible with Spark version 1.0.x, while the master branch mainly focus on the later newest versions of Spark